Rubella in Newborns

 Diagnosis of Rubella in Newborns

-• Tests to measure antibody levels in the mother's blood
+• Tests to measure antibody levels in a pregnant person's blood

 • Tests of the amniotic fluid or blood in the fetus